HankGIMM/GIMM290Assigments/README.md

 # GIMM290Assigments
-Used in class frommthe book
+Used in class from the book